 If you’re anything like me or most avid surfers out there, your quest for finding your dream surf craft is an ongoing and evolving endeavor, which is part of the beauty and allure of surfing.
 Endless variety.
 Just as every wave is different, so is every surfboard.

-The longboard surfboard, the shortboard, fish, funboard, groveler, glider, bonzer, gun–the list goes on and on.
+The longboard surfboard, the shortboard, fish surfboard, funboard, soft top, groveler, glider, bonzer, gun–the list goes on and on.
 And with each board, every slightest differentiation in shape, outline, fin type, fin setup, etc, will have an effect on how the surfboard ultimately feels and rides.

 As your surfing evolves, so will technology, and shapes, and designs, alongside your own ideas about what makes the perfect surfboard.